Skip to main content

 SHA-256 is the standard choice for most use cases.
 SHA-512 is stronger and useful for high-security contexts.
 SHA-1 is legacy — avoid using it for new workflows.

 No. The hash is computed entirely in your browser using the Web Crypto API.
-Your file never leaves your device.
+Your file stays on your device.

 SHA-512 produces a longer hash (512 bits vs 256 bits) and is marginally harder to brute-force.
 Both are considered secure.
 SHA-256 is the more common choice.